Module server.db.typedefs

 Classes

-class GameOutcome (*args, **kwds)
+class GameOutcome (*args, **kwds)-

 Expand source code

-@unique class GameOutcome(Enum): VICTORY = "VICTORY" DEFEAT = "DEFEAT" DRAW = "DRAW" UNKNOWN = "UNKNOWN"
+@unique class GameOutcome(Enum): VICTORY = "VICTORY" DEFEAT = "DEFEAT" DRAW = "DRAW" UNKNOWN = "UNKNOWN"Create a collection of name/value pairs.

 Example enumeration:

 >>> class Color(Enum): ...
 RED = 1 ...
 BLUE = 2 ...
-GREEN = 3
+GREEN = 3Access them by:

 - attribute access: